justin13601/AICancer/README.md

 </p>

 False negative results for both colon and lung were also low, indicating that the model would rarely ignore a cancerous scan.
-This is important, as false negative results could potentially cause the patient to have a false sense of security, and result in them seeking treatment much later when the cancer is much more serious.
+This is important, as false negative results could potentially cause the patient to seek treatment much later when the cancer is more serious.
 Our model avoids this crucial error.

 Drawbacks include a tendency to give a false positive result on colon images.
 The model frequently misdiagnosed healthy colon scans as having cancer.
 This could result in a healthy patient getting an additional scan or biopsy, which could be expensive or uncomfortable.
 Although this is less serious than false negative classification, it could have detrimental effects.

 Additionally, the model occasionally confused the cancerous lung subtypes, although significantly less frequently than the baseline model.
-This could require the doctor to consult with a specialist or lead the patient to pursue a treatment which is not appropriate.
+This could potentially lead the patient to pursue a treatment which is not appropriate.
 This is why this model is only intended to be used with a doctor at this stage; although the results obtained are very favourable, it is not a replacement for a medical professional.

 CNN #1 - Error/Loss Training Curves | CNN #2 - Error/Loss Training Curves | CNN #3 - Error/Loss Training Curves | CNN #4 - Error/Loss Training Curves
 :----------------------------------:|:-----------------------------------:|:-----------------------------------:|:----------------------------------: